IBM/kubernetes-storage/workshop/Lab1/README.md

-# Lab 1.
-Non-pesistent storage with Kubernetes
+# Lab 1: Non-persistent storage with Kubernetes

 Storing data in containers or worker nodes are considered as the [non-persistent](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/#local-ephemeral-storage) forms of data storage.
 In this lab, we will explore storage options on the IBM Kubernetes worker nodes.
-Follow this [lab](https://github.com/remkohdev/docker101/tree/master/workshop/lab-3) is you are interested in learning more about container based storage.
+Follow this [lab](https://github.com/remkohdev/docker101/tree/master/workshop/lab-3) is you are interested in learning more about container-based storage.

 The lab covers the following topics:
-- Create and claim persistent volumes based on the [primary]() and secondary storage available on the worker nodes.
+- Create and claim IBM Kubernetes [non-persistent](https://cloud.ibm.com/docs/containers?topic=containers-storage_planning#non_persistent_overview) storage based on the primary and secondary storage available on the worker nodes.
 - Make the volumes available in the `Guestbook` application.
-- Use the volumes to stroage application cache and debug information.
+- Use the volumes to store application cache and debug information.
 - Access the data from the guestbook container using the Kubernetes CLI.
+- Assess the impact of losing a pod on data retention.
 - Claim back the storage resources and clean up.

 The primary storage maps to the volume type `hostPath` and the secondary storage maps to `emptyDir`.
-Learn more about Kubernetes volume types [here](https://kubernetes.io/docs/concepts/storage/volumes/).
+Learn more about Kubernetes volume types [here](https://Kubernetes.io/docs/concepts/storage/volumes/).

 ## Reserve Persistent Volumes